-The Student Government Association (/campus-life/clubsorganizations/student-government/) (SGA) is committed to enriching campus life at Sussex.
-Membership in the SGA affords opportunities to develop interests, explore new ideas, and meet new people.
-Students are encouraged to attend open meetings held on the first Thursday of every month at 3:00 p.m.
-Information will be posted on Campus Life on Canvas.
+The Student Government Association (SGA) is committed to enriching the campus life at Sussex.
+Membership in the SGA affords opportunities to develop interests, explore new ideas and meet new people.
+Students are encouraged to attend open meetings, held on the first Thursday of every month at 3:00 pm.
+Meetings are currently taking place on ZOOM.
+Information will be posted on the Campus Life Canvas shell.
 All students are encouraged to attend and share their ideas with the SGA, your voice at Sussex.